The Czech Contribution

 In the way of exhibits, it has a permanent display area concerned with the automotive history of the country and features vehicles from such domestic producers as Tatra, Praga and Wikov to name a few.

 The main floor also houses the “Brno on Two Wheels” exhibition.
 This display focuses on the history of motor sport in Brno.
-A selection of historical racing motorcycles is on view here as well as a historical overview of the city’s Masaryk Circuit from its establishment in 1930 to the present day as a world class racing facility and stop on the MotoGP tour.
+A selection of historical racing motorcycles is on view here as well as a historical overview of the city’s Masaryk Circuit from its establishment in 1930 to the present day as a world class racing facility.

 Second Floor